The Maldives Travel Guide

 - The Maldives have a simple visa policy, with everyone entitled to a free 30-day visa on arrival if they have a valid travel document, an onward ticket, and proof of adequate funds.

-The majority of travelers to the Maldives stay at one resort for a week.
+The majority of travelers stay at Maldives luxury family resorts for a week.
 I don’t recommend traveling around too much in the Maldives since getting from one resort to another is time-consuming and expensive (since you usually have to return via Male airport).

 However, if the prospect of spending a full week at one resort on a tiny island is too much for you, there are several resorts that may be easily linked in one trip because they are either located on the same atoll or connected by a direct and private (and frequently costly) speedboat transfer.
 A few instances: